- Who We Are

 Designing for the Future of Mobility in Buffalo

-The Congress for the New Urbanism is partnering with the City of Buffalo, Stantec’s Urban Places, and CNU members to explore how current and future land uses, including street design, can accommodate the mobility solutions of future decades, while at the same time providing a vibrant public realm for all Buffalonians.
-CNU and its partners will host a four-and-a-half day public design workshop and charrette in Buffalo from February 25th through February 29th.
+The Congress for the New Urbanism has partnered with the City of Buffalo, Stantec’s Urban Places, and CNU members to explore how current and future land uses, including street design, can accommodate the mobility solutions of future decades, while at the same time providing a vibrant public realm for all Buffalonians.
+CNU and its partners hosted a four-and-a-half day public design workshop and charrette in Buffalo from February 25th through February 29th.